polkadot-fellows/JIPs/JIP-3.md

 should be replaced with a single "dropped" event:

-    Timestamp (Timestamp of the last dropped event) u32 (Number of dropped events)
+    Timestamp (Timestamp of the last dropped event) u64 (Number of dropped events)

+A dropped event may also be emitted as the first event on a connection, if the events emitted by the node will not start with ID 0.
+In this case the number of dropped events should be set to the ID of the following event and the timestamps should be filled with plausible values.
+A node may wish to do this for example if it loses its connection to the telemetry server and then reconnects, to avoid having to renumber events internally.
+Note that this is not intended to require any special handling on the server.

-Dropped events should not be common and are expected to only be produced if the node or network become overloaded.
+Dropped events should not be common and except in the case just described are expected to only be produced if the node or network become overloaded.

 Note that each dropped event message contains _two_ `Timestamp` fields: the universal `Timestamp` field included in all event messages, which should be taken from the _first_ dropped event, and the